AshwaniSwami/hack_project/replit.md

 ### Database Schema
 The application uses a relational database with the following core entities:
-- **Users**: User authentication and profile management with role-based access control
+- **Users**: User authentication and profile management with role-based access control, onboarding status, and location tracking
 - **Projects**: Project organization with theme categorization
 - **Episodes**: Individual radio episodes linked to projects with premium content support
 - **Scripts**: Content scripts with rich text support, workflow status, and topic associations